Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's aggregation of postcode-level ATO data for financial year 2022 shows Jilliby - Yarramalong had a median taxpayer income of $62,251 and an average of $75,643.
-Nationally, the median was $56,994 and the average was $80,856.
-By March 2025, adjusted for Wage Price Index growth of 10.6%, the median is estimated at approximately $68,850 and the average at $83,661.
-The 2021 Census ranks household incomes at the 92nd percentile ($2,575 weekly) and personal income at the 61st percentile.
-Income analysis reveals that 29.5% of individuals earn between $1,500 - 2,999 weekly, mirroring the regional average of 30.9%.
-The district's affluence is evident with 41.5% earning over $3,000 per week.
-After housing costs, residents retain 87.2% of income, indicating strong purchasing power and placing the area in the 8th decile based on SEIFA income ranking.
+AreaSearch's aggregation of latest postcode level ATO data for financial year 2022 shows Jilliby - Yarramalong SA2 had a median taxpayer income of $62,251 and an average income of $75,643.
+These figures are higher than the national averages of $56,994 and $80,856 respectively for Greater Sydney.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $70,101 (median) and $85,182 (average).
+According to the 2021 Census, household incomes rank at the 92nd percentile ($2,575 weekly), while personal income ranks at the 61st percentile.
+Income analysis reveals that 29.5% of the community (1,052 individuals) earn between $1,500 and $2,999, similar to the regional average of 30.9%.
+The district demonstrates affluence with 41.5% earning over $3,000 per week, supporting premium retail and service offerings.
+After housing costs, residents retain 87.2% of income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income